research-iobserve/iobserve-architectural-runtime-models-JSS-2020/scalability_experiment/results/README.md

 ** 'summary' folder **

-**'equal_events_evaluation_r_skript'** and **'different_events_evaluation_r_skript'** each contain a R script to create graphs showcasing the results of each respective experiment set up and filter.
+**'equal_events_evaluation_r_skript'** and **'different_events_evaluation_r_skript'** each contain a R script to create graphs showcasing the results of each respective experiment setup and filter.
-The scripts read the raw results of the experiment, calculate the median and each create two PDF files (one for TPreproces and one for TRuntimeUpdate).
+The scripts read the raw results of the experiment, calculate the median and each create two PDF files (one for TPreprocess and one for TRuntimeUpdate).
 To use the scripts, first unpack 'raw results.zip' and change the filepaths in the scripts according to the position of the 'raw results' folder and where the PDF graph files should be created.
 The modified script can than be loaded in R, or copied in a R console.